Nelson DeMille: Characters

 Paul Brenner, a criminal investigator/ Special Agent for the United States Army's Criminal Investigation Division (CID).
 He was introduced in The General's Daughter and reappears in Up Country, and The Panther.
-He now works as a Special Agent for the US State Department's Diplomatic Security Service (DSS).
+In the latter novel he has retired from the Army and works as a Special Agent for the US State Department's Diplomatic Security Service (DSS).
 His girlfriend is US Army CID investigator/ Special Agent Cynthia Sunhill.

 Colonel Karl Hellman is Brenner's superior officer at the CID.
 He appeared in The General's Daughter and Up Country.